 What is Environmental and Renewable Resource Economics?

 The Environmental and Renewable Resource Economics minor applies fundamental economic principles to issues related to natural resources and the environment.
 These include issues associated with the degradation of the environment, climate change, and unsustainable use of natural resources, such as water, land, flora and fauna, and energy sources.
 Much attention is given to using economic principles to develop and analyze policy alternatives for addressing these issues.
-This program complements majors that take a natural-science-based approach to environmental issues, and provides social science majors interested in the environment with additional tools for the analysis of social decision-making and policy objectives.

 You Might Like This Program If...